 This concludes creation of the replication.
-Note that by clicking on the row for the replication, additional controls can be displayed:
+Note that by left-clicking on the row for the replication, additional controls can be displayed:

-To see real-time statistics on the current replication, click on the XDCR Stats tab, at the left:
+To see real-time statistics on the current replication, left-click on the XDCR Stats tab, at the left:

 For information on how to read the interactive charts now displayed, see Manage Statistics.

-Advanced Filtering can be enabled by clicking on Replication Filters.
+Advanced Filtering can be enabled by left-clicking on the Replication Filters control, in the Add Replication dialog.
 The UI expands to reveal the following field:

 One or more expressions, to be used as filters, can be entered into the Filter Expression field.
 The expression is matched against documents' ids, field-names, values, and extended attributes, within the source bucket.
 Each document that provides a successful match is replicated.
 Documents that do not provide a match are not replicated.

 Optionally, a document’s id can be entered into the interactive field adjacent to the Test Filter button.
 When the button is clicked, a match is attempted on the specified document.
 If the match is successful, a green match notification is displayed; otherwise, an orange no match is displayed.